dglazkov/polymath/README.md

 Every time you add a new dependency, update the dependency list with `pip3 freeze > requirements.txt`

+### Optimizing Tailwind

+When using new Tailwind classes, you will want to create an updated `output.css` file by running:

+`npx tailwindcss -i templates/input.css -o static/output.css`

+from the `host` directory.

 ## Commmunity

 If you would ike to participate in development or host a polymath endpoint, consider joining the [Polymath Discord](https://discord.gg/8mbSq5vA).
 It's not much, but should give you a better sense of what's happening, like when formats are changing or new interesting capabilities are available.